Rethinking Normalization Strategies and Convolutional Kernels for Multimodal Image Fusion: Related work

-\textbf{Large kernel convolution.} LKC obtains more context-rich convolutional features by expanding the receptive field, thus excelling in image classification~\cite{li2024lsknet} and segmentation~\cite{liu2023lskanet}.
-Among them, LR-Net~\cite{hu2019LRNet} and ConvNeXt~\cite{liu2022convnet} can benefit from 7$\times$7 kernel.
-However, LR-Net suffers from performance degradation at 9$\times$9.
-Performance bottlenecks and parameter spikes limit the kernel to smaller values.
-To address this challenge, RepLKNet~\cite{ding2022RepLKNet} achieves advanced performance by reparameterizing the 31$\times$31 deep convolution.
-And SLaK~\cite{liu2022SLaK} extends the kernel size to 51$\times$51 by kernel decomposition and sparse grouping.
-Although LKC has facilitated performance improvements in many areas, its importance for image fusion remains elusive.
+LKC is widely used in various vision tasks to acquire richer contextual features by expanding the receptive field.
+For instance, LR-Net~\cite{hu2019LRNet} and ConvNeXt~\cite{liu2022convnet} benefit from a 7$\times$7 kernel.
+Howerver, LR-Net's performance degrades at a 9×9 size, indicating that performance bottlenecks and parameter spikes limit the kernel size.
+To address this, RepLKNet~\cite{ding2022RepLKNet} achieves superior performance by reparameterizing a 31$\times$31 depthwise convolution, while SLaK extends the kernel size to 51$\times$51 through kernel decomposition and sparse grouping.

+Although LKC has been proven effective in classification and segmentation, its integration in image fusion has not been systematically studied due to performance bottlenecks caused by certain normalization methods.
+Traditional small-kernel convolutions tend to introduce excessive smoothing when stacked in multiple layers, leading to detail loss.
+LKC can theoretically mitigate this by covering a larger area in a single layer, thus requiring less network depth.
+However, standard normalization methods like BN smooth the feature maps, diminishing feature richness and preventing LKC's large receptive field from being effective.